analogdevicesinc/ai8x-synthesis/README.md

 ##### Data

 When using the `-8` command line switch, all module outputs are quantized to 8-bit in the range  [-128...+127] to simulate hardware behavior.
+The `-8` command line switch is designed for *evaluating quantized weights* against a test set, in order to understand the impact of quantization. *Note that model training always uses floating point values, and therefore `-8` is not compatible with training.*

 The last layer can optionally use 32-bit output for increased precision.
 This is simulated by adding the parameter `wide=True` to the module function call.

 ##### Weights: Quantization Aware Training (QAT)